1like2learn/java-SnackBar/README.md

 Quantity of snack 4 is 21

 Customer 1 cash on hand 35.75
-Quanity of snack 3 is 29
+Quantity of snack 3 is 29

 Customer 2 cash on hand 28.14
 Quantity of snack 4 is 19